ahills60/Thesis-Template/README.md

 The above acronym compilation instructions required the use of terminal/command prompt and calling the `makeglossaries` command.
 On some systems, this requirement is undesirable or impossible to execute.
 By declaring `texglossaries` within the document declaration options, the template will switch to using the TeX-based glossary compiler.

-To create a new chapter and write appendix items after they have been compiled, replace the macro `\printglossaries` with `\printnoidxglossaries`.
+To create a new chapter and write appendix items after they have been compiled, simply call `\printgloss` as before.

 *Note: Calling `makeglossaries` is generally more efficient to use and provides options for languages other than English.
 I recommend that you use `makeglossaries` wherever possible.*